The online Comment window has expired

 • Default_avatar

-T Lee about 2 years ago
+T Lee over 2 years ago

 I am fully in support of an investigation since March of 2021, the announcement of the closure of Mills College have been shrouded by a lack of transparency.
 During one of the first phone call alums asked how much money would need to fundraise in order to save Mills College the president and the administration could not provide us with a clear answer.
 The college administration then made a commitment to current students that they would have a teach out plan and a commitment that they will be able to receive a Mills College degree if they could graduate by 2023.
 Unfortunately the current administration decide not to honor that commitment by choosing a partner that does not have transferable degrees and many current Mills students will be force to take on more debt and transfer schools, but the college did not provide them with information until really late in the semester which further limited their choices.
 To add insult to injury it appears that through independent analysis it appears that Mills College is financially healthier than College its size and therefore did not need to be acquired by another college.
 Mills was the first historical women’s college in the West that have created many leaders, it important to investigate what occurred and find a way to honor the commitments that were made to its current students and for us to find a way for it to continue to serve vulnerable BIPOC communities and first generation students.